kunai-project/kunai-doc/docs/configuration.md

 # this is the maximum number of events that can be stored in the
 # buffer used by the eBPF probes.
 This limit might need to be increased
-# if events get lost (very likely due to a high troughput).
+# if events get lost (very likely due to a high throughput).
 # NB: increasing this limit also increase the memory used by kunai
 max_buffered_events: 1024